dbolger/dwa140shortcut/README.md

 * Easy "shortcut" button to the DWA-140 preference pane.
 * Easy "shortcut" button to the Network Preferences preference pane.
 * Ability to refresh the current status of your network connection.
+* Toggle to open application as soon as the user logs in.
+* Update checker - let's you know when there's a new version available.

 ## Installation